pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # For backward compatibility, bool values "true" and "false" are also allowed for this field.
 # "true" is equivalent to "required" and "false" is equivalent to "off".
 checksum = "required"
+# Specifies whether the ADMIN CHECKSUM TABLE <table> operation is executed via TiDB.
+# The default value is "false", which means that the ADMIN CHECKSUM TABLE <table> command is sent to TiKV for execution via TiDB Lightning.
+# It is recommended that you set this value to "true" to make it easier to locate the problem if checksum fails.
+# Meanwhile, if you want to adjust concurrency when this value is "true", you need to set the `tidb_checksum_table_concurrency` variable in TiDB (https://docs.pingcap.com/tidb/stable/system-variables#tidb_checksum_table_concurrency).
+checksum-via-sql = "false"
 # Specifies whether to perform `ANALYZE TABLE <table>` for each table after checksum is done.
 # Options available for this field are the same as `checksum`.
 However, the default value for this field is "optional".
 analyze = "optional"